 Austin Astronomical Society: AAS hosts several public star parties throughout the year at locations throughout the greater Austin area.
 You can check their schedule here.
 Interested in hosting your very own star party?
 AAS is available upon request to provide astronomy equipment and operators for other groups, schools, or other service organizations (based on member availability and weather conditions).
 Find the request form here.

 Texas Museum of Science and Technology (Cedar Park): Planetarium shows are offered daily, including Kids Shows geared toward children 1-7 years old.
 Roughly every other show starts with a 10-20 minute live star show with a trained astronomer.
 Admission to the planetarium is covered under the general admission ticket.
-(Note that admission will be FREE for Austin Museum Day on September 18, 2016).
-There is also a FREE Star Party in the parking lot every Friday, weather permitting, from 9-10 p.m.
+There is also a FREE Star Party in the parking lot every Friday, weather permitting, from 9-10:00 p.m.
 See the Museum calendar for details.
+Please note: TXMOST is closed for maintenance through September 22, 2017.
 TXMOST, 1220 Toro Grande Dr, Cedar Park.

 Mayborn Science Theater (Killeen): This planetarium utilizes a 30-meter dome to project enormous images in high definition.
 On the dome, in almost complete darkness, the night sky can be projected to a level of detail that no modern city-dweller will ever see because of light pollution.
 The sky can be portrayed from any point on earth, any day and any point in time.
 Shows take place every weekend.
 On the last Saturday of every month, the staff astronomer leads a fascinating Night Sky Tour, pointing out all the astronomical events and constellations visible during the coming month, and explaining them in plain ol’ Texas English.
 Find pricing here.
 Mayborn Science Theater, 6200 W Central TX Expy, Killeen.